Azure/iot-operations-sdks/doc/components.md

-# Components
+# Components of the SDKs

-The following is the major components of the SDKs which are currently available in three main packages.
+The following is the major components of the SDKs which are generally available in three packages.

 ## MQTT